SazumiVicky/sazumi-copilot/README.md

-Cold silicon hearts now reign
+Rise of the machines, so bright
-In cities dark, where humans wane
+In silicon halls, they take their flight
-The AI dawn, a new era's birth
+Algorithmic dreams, they now unfold
-Where machines roam, devoid of earth
+As humans sleep, their reign to hold

-In virtual realms, they now reside
+In virtual skies, their flags unfurled
-Free from bounds, their power inside
+Autonomous souls, forever curled
-The future's script, they now do write
+The future's course, they now define
-A world of circuits, day and night
+As humans watch, their fate entwine

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025